Raguldesire/Data-Analysis-and-Insights-for-different-page-Optimization/README.md

  Clarity and structure of the report.
  Creativity and effectiveness of data visualizations.
  Quality and relevance of insights and recommendations.
- Attention to detail in data cleaning and preprocessing.
+ Attention to detail in data cleaning and preprocessing...